MicrosoftDocs/azure-docs/articles/cognitive-services/form-recognizer/tutorial-form-recognizer-with-logic-apps.md

 ## Understand the receipts to be analyzed

-The sample data set that we used to train the model and test the model is available as a .zip file from [Github](https://go.microsoft.com/fwlink/?linkid=2090451).
+The sample data set that we use to train the model and test the model is available as a .zip file from [GitHub](https://go.microsoft.com/fwlink/?linkid=2090451).
 Download and extract the .zip file and open a receipt PDF file under the **/Train** folder.
 Notice how it has a table with the invoice number, invoice date, etc.

 > [!div class="mx-imgBorder"]
 > ![Create blob container](media/tutorial-form-recognizer-with-logic-apps/sample-receipt.png)

-In this tutorial, we learn how to extract the information from such tables into a JSON format.
+In this tutorial, we learn how to extract the information from such tables into a JSON format using a workflow created using Azure Logic Apps and Form Recognizer.

 ## Request access for Form Recognizer